AceEviliano/Grid-World/README.md

 # Grid-World
 > A Grid World for testing classic Reinforcement Learning Algorithms

 This repository aims to build an API for the gridworld and it's variations most often used in RL.
 The aim is to make it simple, fast and usable for research & education.
-This is a still in-development repository.
+This is a still-in-development repository.
 Contributions and ideas will be looked forward to.

 ![](header.png)